CleveritDemo/nestjs-nextjs-part-ii/README.md

 Check if Tailwind is working properly by adding a Tailwind class to the layout component.

-> @workspace why tailwind classes inst working
+> @workspace why aren't the tailwind classes working?

 - Suggest install tailwindcss using `yarn add tailwindcss`
 - Check tailwind config `tailwind.config.js`